BSE Sensex, Nifty hit 2-year lows

 Lenders were the top losers on lingering worries about asset quality as high interest rates and sluggish growth drove investors to cut exposure.

-HDFC Bank (HDBK.NS) dropped 5.7 percent, while bigger rivals ICICI Bank lost 2.8 percent and State Bank of India was down 2.4 percent.
+HDFC Bank HDBK dropped 5.7 percent, while bigger rivals ICICI Bank lost 2.8 percent and State Bank of India was down 2.4 percent.

 The broader 50-share NSE index was down 2.92 percent at 4,671.75 points.